Plotting and piloting

 Finding CTS

-1. first apply for variation (found on the chart) to COG towards intended waypoint to get the magnetic coursemagnetic course.
+2. second, we correct for variation (found on the chart) to get the magnetic coursemagnetic course.
+Step 1. and step 2. can typically be switched round.

-3. last step is to apply for deviation (deviation tabledeviation table), as the other errors may change the compass heading enough to alter the deviation.
+3. last, we correct for deviation (deviation tabledeviation table), as the other two errors may change the compass heading enough to alter the deviation.

 Correcting for leeway and compass errors, wind from starboard.